ian-derrington/general/gpt_info_and_links.md

 - [Teaching Large Language Models to Self-Debug](https://arxiv.org/abs/2304.05128) `transcoder`
 <img width="865" alt="image" src="https://user-images.githubusercontent.com/76016868/231906559-758d89e4-d22a-4a3a-aa96-1d630e48651d.png">

-- [Self-play GPT](https://arxiv.org/pdf/2305.10142.pdf) Uses different LLMs and different rolls to provide feedback on how to improve and enabling autonomous improvement while game playing.
+- [Self-play GPT](https://arxiv.org/pdf/2305.10142.pdf) Uses different LLMs and different roles to provide feedback on how to improve and enable autonomous improvement while game playing.
 - [Language Models can Solve Computer Tasks](https://arxiv.org/pdf/2303.17491.pdf), [Website](https://posgnu.github.io/rci-web/), [GitHub](https://github.com/posgnu/rci-agent) USes Recursive Criticism and Improvement.
 Combining with Chain of Thought it is even better.
 The method: Plan: Critique, Improve
   - Explicit RCI: "Review your previous answer and find problems with your answer." --> "Based on the problems you found, improve your answer."
-Recursively Criticizes and Improves it s output.
+Recursively Criticizes and Improves its output.
 This sort of prompting outperforms Chain of Thought, and combined it works even better.
-- [GPT-Bargaining](https://github.com/FranxYao/GPT-Bargaining) Uses multiple rounds to improve negotiation tacticts based on external feedback.
-(Manager like)
+- [GPT-Bargaining](https://github.com/FranxYao/GPT-Bargaining) Uses multiple rounds to improve negotiation tactics based on external feedback.
+(Manager-like)
-- ‼️ [RL4L allen ai](https://arxiv.org/pdf/2305.08844.pdf) Uses smaller critique model feedback to improve larger model output with a policy gradient to fine-tune the critique model while allowing reasonable performance gains.
+- ‼️ [RL4L Allen ai](https://arxiv.org/pdf/2305.08844.pdf) Uses smaller critique model feedback to improve larger model output with a policy gradient to fine-tune the critique model while allowing reasonable performance gains.
 [Github](https://github.com/allenai/RL4LMs)

 ### Agentic

 - [Toolformer](https://arxiv.org/pdf/2302.04761.pdf) This section describes GPT that has been enabled with more 'agency' or the ability to do better.
 - [HuggingGPT of 2023](https://arxiv.org/pdf/2303.17580.pdf) This paper describes a paradigm where ChatGPT is enabled with the ability to launch other ML models based on input.
-It does so by creating a Task list, then by identifying appropriate models, and then by executing them.
+It does so by creating a Task list, then by identifying appropriate models, and then executing them.
   - ‼️ [Github repo known as JARVIS here](https://github.com/microsoft/JARVIS)
   - [TaskMatrix.ai](https://arxiv.org/abs/2303.16434) seemingly from the same authors.
 - ‼️ [AUTO GPT](https://github.com/Torantulino/Auto-GPT)
 - ‼️ [BabyAGI](https://github.com/yoheinakajima/babyagi)
-- ‼️ [CAMEL](https://github.com/camel-ai/camel) inception prompting to guide chat agents towards task completion.
+- ‼️ [CAMEL](https://github.com/camel-ai/camel) inception prompting to guide chat agents toward task completion.
 Also [implemented in Langchain](https://python.langchain.com/en/latest/use_cases/agent_simulations/camel_role_playing.html)
-- [Loop GPT](https://github.com/farizrahman4u/loopgpt) A re-implementaiton of Auto-GPT with modularity and extensibility in mind.
+- [Loop GPT](https://github.com/farizrahman4u/loopgpt) A re-implementation of Auto-GPT with modularity and extensibility in mind.

 - [Chameleon GPT](https://arxiv.org/pdf/2304.09842.pdf) A multi-agentic service that is able to accomplish many separate tasks, building it compositionally.
 (Project Idea: build in Langchain???)
 <img width="1191" alt="image" src="https://github.com/ianderrington/general/assets/76016868/0dc2f25a-0eea-42ed-a108-c90cfeed8e1d">

 - [Baize: An Open-Source Chat Model with Parameter-Efficient Tuning on Self-Chat Data](https://arxiv.org/pdf/2304.01196.pdf) Parameter efficient LLama Tuning and risk minimization with a new 'Self Distillation' with Feedback to improve itself even more.
 RESEARCH ONLY